Deidre Hall’s HOW DOES SHE DO IT? A Beauty Book

 Deidre Hall’s Kitchen Closeup

 There are great recipes in the book, but this is not any kind of challenge to the tall-hat chefs of the world.
-Hall and Bowman are sharing information about what you might actually do in your kitchen.
+Hall shares information about what you might actually do in your kitchen.
 It’s all really, really simple, healthful, and designed to help you put a new twist on what you do every day.
 They have distilled everything they’ve learned the hard way about slapping it on the table when it has to be not only fast and cheap but look good, taste great, and make your hair shiny.